yogeshplayz/NOTES/ReadMe.md

 # Introduction

-This repository will host books and study materials for B.Tech 1st year.
+This repository will host notes and study materials for B.Tech 1st year.
 It is intended as a personal collection of textbooks, lecture notes, lab manuals, solved examples, and exam question papers to help with semester coursework and revision.

 ## Purpose
 - Provide quick access to core subjects for B.Tech 1st year.